lbnl-science-it/LRC101_Training_Jan2023/slides.md

 ---
 # Software Installation

-- Users are allowed to install software in their home or group space.
-All group memebers can access packages installed in group space.
+- Users can install software in their home, scratch or group space.
+Packages installed in group space are accessisble to all group memebers.
 - Users don't have admin rights, but most software can be installed at custom path using ` --prefix=/path/to/your/dir`

 ####  Installing Python Packages as an example case
 - Python modules: abundantly available but cannot be installed in the default location without admin rights.
 - `pip install --user package_name`
-- `export PYTHONPATH`
+- `export PYTHONPATH=~/.local/lib/pythonX.X/site-packages/$PYTHONPATH`

 ---